-The Sacred Valley, Peru, was the epicenter of the Inca Empire which flourished in the 15th and early 16th centuries.
+The Sacred Valley, one of the most insteresting places to visit in Peru, was the epicenter of the Inca Empire which flourished in the 15th and early 16th centuries.
 The rich soil of the valley enabled the Incas to use their agricultural genius to harvest an abundance of crops.

 Located just north of the Inca capital of Cusco (Cuzco), the valley boasts jaw-dropping sights of the Andes Mountains and fascinating Inca ruins.
 Using Cusco as your base, it is easy to visit each highlight one by one or combine several into an amazing day tour.